-- (a) Turn on the petrol by pushing the tap to the "on" position and when the float needle has risen, give it one or two taps with the finger to flood the carburettor. - (b) Shut the air lever. - (c) Open the throttle very slightly by twisting inwards about \(\frac{1}{2}\)'' movement of the diameter of the rubber grip after you have felt the resistance of the throttle spring. - Footstarter.
-Now lift the exhaust lever and turn the engine over, say twice with the footstarter; to get gas into the cylinder.
+- (a) Turn on the petrol by pushing the tap to the "on" position and when the float needle has risen, give it one or two taps with the finger to flood the carburettor. - (b) Shut the air lover. - (c) Open the throttle very slightly by twisting inwards about 1" movement of the diameter of the rubber grip after you have felt the resistance of the throttle apring. - When starting up from cold, see that the position of the twist grip is not altered.
+This may easily take place by the movement of the body when depressing the lootstarter pedal. - Footstarter.
+Now lift the exhaust lever and turn the engine over, say twice with the footstarter, to get gas into the cylinder.
 Then give one smart kick downward, and the engine should start.
-Take the foot off the pedal immediately the engine fires, but do not allow the footstarter to spring back with a bang.
+Take the foot off the pedal immediately the engine fires, but do not allow the footstarter to spring back with a bany.
 Bring the foot back with the pedal, and so prevent a heavy blow being given to the stop. - Carburettor Adjustment.
-If the engine has been started with the air closed, it will be found that the mixture is very rich, so steadily open the air lever until the engine runs smoothly.
+If the ongine has been started with the air closed, it will be found that the mixture is very rich, so steadily open the air lever until the engine runs smoothly.
 For dead slow running, the air lever should be rather more than half open.
-In traffic the air lever should be set approximately three-quarters open, and for touring wide open, closing slightly only for hill climbing and running through towns, and for touring wide open; closing slightly only for hill climbing and running through towns. - The correct position of the air lever of course, varies with atmospheric conditions, the quality of petrol, etc., but in a short time the rider should be able to get the correct setting of the air lever from the behaviour of the engine on the road.
-If the air lever is set properly, the carburettor should be practically automatic throughout its touring range. - If the engine does not start easily after the first attempt, the rider is usually inclined to heavily flood the carburettor, and so cause the mixture to be so rich that starting is impossible.
+In traffic the air lever should be set approximately three-quarters open, and for touring wide open, closing slightly only for hill climbing and running through towns. - The correct position of the air lever of course, varies with atmospheric conditions, the quality of petrol, etc., but in a short time the rider should be able to get the correct setting of the air lever from the behaviour of the engine on the road.
+If the air lever is set properly, the carburetter should be practically automatic throughout its touring range. - If the engine does not start easily after the first attempt, the rider is usually inclined to heavily flood the carburetter, and so cause the mixture to be so rich that starting is impossible.
 If it is thought the mixture is too rich, open the throttle and air lever fully.
-Raise the exhaust valve lifter and turn the engine over a few times with the footstarter.
+Raise the exhaust valve lifter and turn the engine over a lew times with the footstarter.
 This will get rid of the excessive petrol in the engine.
-Then proceed to start the engine again as described in the first part of these instructions. - To Sum up for Starting.
-Do not flood the carburettor except when cold or when petrol has been turned off for any length of time.
+Then proceed to start the engine again as described in the first part of these instructions.

+To Sum up for Starting.
+Do not flood the carburettor except when cold or when petrol has been turned off for any length of times.